Flora - Winter

 Other notes: A small, woody, low-growing, dense or bushy shrub with spreading branches.
 The flowers are borne on old season’s growth, whereas in most other genera, the flowers are borne on current season’s growth.
 Prickly green leaves on ground-hugging plant, often growing in association with Astroloma humifusum which has grey leaves and red flowers.
 Requires well drained soil in full to part sun.

-Boronia anemonifolia
+Boronia anemonifolia subsp. variabilis

-Botanical Name: Boronia anemonifolia
+Botanical Name: Boronia anemonifolia subsp. variabilis

 Commonly Called: Stinking boronia

-Botanical Family: Rutaceae
+Botanical Family: Rutaceae genus Boronia section 2 Cyanothamnus

 Grows: This erect, woody shrub grows 0.5 to 2.5m high by 0.5 to 1.5m wide with glandular, tuberculate, glaucous to pubescent branches.

 Foliage: The foliage consists of long pinnate or bipinnate leaves with 3 to 7 and up to 9 pairs of leaflets spaced along the rachis at intervals of 3 to 7mm.
 The dark green leaflets are usually trifoliate with 2 to 10mm long flat stalks.
 The leaflets, 3 to 13mm long by 1 to 4mm wide, are variable in shape from cuneate to elliptic, ovate or obovate and flat or conduplicate.
 Sometimes the tips are divided into three lobes.
-The foliage has the strong aroma similar to turpentine.
+The foliage has a strong aroma similar to turpentine.

 Flora: The flowers form from the leaf axils in 2 to 10mm long stemmed clusters with 1 to 3 (and up to 9+) pinkish buds each having 1.5 to 6mm long stems.
 The buds open with four white to deep pink 3 to 5mm long petals surrounding pilose, strap form, staminel filaments.